tolulopeoa/Excel-Retail-Store-Sales-Analysis/README.md

 The analysis aims to provide actionable insights for the company, facilitating targeted strategies to improve customer satisfaction, optimize inventory, and enhance overall operational efficiency.

+## Excel Tools Used

+1. **SUM:** Utilized for aggregating total quantities, sales figures, and other numeric data.

+2. **AVERAGE:** Applied to calculate average values for specific metrics.

+3. **IFS:** Employed to filter and analyze data based on multiple conditions, facilitating nuanced insights.

+4. **Pivot Tables:** Used for dynamic data summarization, providing a comprehensive view of various aspects of the dataset.

+5. **Charts:** Utilized for visual representation, including line charts to depict sales figures by states and other relevant visualizations for enhanced interpretation.

 ## Data Transformation

 ### Sales Figure Calculation: